Pleasure Boats and Ferries on Lake Geneva, Switzerland

 The Mouettes operate on four routes between Geneva’s left and right banks.
 Crossing the lake here takes only a few minutes.

-The Mouettes are part of Geneva’s public transportation network and all regular tickets, including Tout Genève and day passes, are valid.
+The Mouettes are part of Geneva’s public transportation network, and all regular tickets, including Tout Genève and day passes, are valid.

 Recreational boating is also very popular on Lake Geneva.
-Boats – including powerboats, yachts, kayaks, windsurfers, and pedalo pedal boats can be rented in many large towns including Lausanne-Ouchy and Nyon.
+Boats – including powerboats, yachts, kayaks, windsurfers, and pedalo pedal boats can be rented in many large towns, including Lausanne-Ouchy and Nyon.

 More on Lake Geneva Pleasure Boats and Cruises: